DavesCodeMusings/openwrt-isolated/Serving Files from the OpenWrt Raspberry Pi Zero.md

 ## Prerequisites:
 * Create the OpenWrt access point as directed in _Raspberry Pi Zero W as an Isolated WiFi Access Point_
 * Set up the SFTP server in _Improving the OpenWrt Isolated Network Experience_
-* You'll need a laptop with internet access and a microSD card slot.
+* You'll also need a laptop with internet access and a microSD card slot.
-* You will also need the ability to log into OpenWrt via a command prompt.
+* And, of course, you need the ability to log into OpenWrt via a command prompt.

 ## Warning!
 Do not use the expanded space to store anything critical.
 MicroSD cards are low-end storage devices prone to corruption and data loss.
-Future OpenWrt upgrades may erase part or all of the microSD card, leaving you without your data.
-Always keep a second copy of any files you don't want to lose.
+Future OpenWrt upgrades may erase part or all of the microSD card.
+Either of these situation could leave you crying over your lost files.
+Always keep a second copy of anything you don't want to lose.

 ## Previewing the Required Steps
 At a high level, this is what we'll need to do to serve files: